piechartssuck/courses/content/resources/visualization.md

 - [**Visualising Data**](http://www.visualisingdata.com/): Fantastic collection of visualization resources, articles, and tutorials by [Andy Kirk](https://twitter.com/visualisingdata).
 - [**Storytelling with Data**](http://www.storytellingwithdata.com/): Blog and site full of resources by Cole Nussbaumer Knaflic.
 - [**Junk Charts**](http://junkcharts.typepad.com/): Blog by [Kaiser Fung](https://twitter.com/junkcharts).
-- [**WTF Visualizations**](http://viz.wtf/): Visualizations that make you ask "wtf?"
+- [**WTF Visualizations**](http://viz.wtf/): Visualizations that make you ask “wtf?”
 - [**R Psychologist**](https://rpsychologist.com/viz/): A fantastic collection of interactive applications of statistical concepts by [Kristoffer Magnusson](https://twitter.com/krstoffr)
 - [**Seeing Data**](http://seeingdata.org/): A series of research projects about perceptions and visualizations.

 ## Visualization in Excel

 - [**How to Build Data Visualizations in Excel**](http://stephanieevergreen.com/how-to/): Detailed tutorials for creating 14 different visualizations in Excel.
-- [**Ann Emery's tutorials**](http://annkemery.com/category/visualizing-data/tutorials/): Fantastic series of tutorials for creating charts in Excel.
+- [**Ann Emery’s tutorials**](http://annkemery.com/category/visualizing-data/tutorials/): Fantastic series of tutorials for creating charts in Excel.

 ## Visualization in Tableau

 Because it is focused entirely on visualization and a well-supported commercial product, Tableau has a [phenomenal library of tutorials and training videos](https://www.tableau.com/learn/training).
-There's [a helpful collections of videos here](https://www.quora.com/What-are-some-good-video-tutorials-for-learning-Tableau), as well.
+There’s [a helpful collections of videos here](https://www.quora.com/What-are-some-good-video-tutorials-for-learning-Tableau), as well.